reduxjs/redux/docs/tutorials/essentials/part-1-overview-concepts.md

 #### Dispatch

 The Redux store has a method called `dispatch`. **The only way to update the state is to call `store.dispatch()` and pass in an action object**.
-The store will run its reducer function and save the new state value inside, and we can call `getState()` to retrieve the updated value:
+The store will run its reducer function and save the new state value inside.
+We can then call `getState()` to retrieve the updated value.

 ```js
 store.dispatch({ type: 'counter/increment' })